OWASP/owasp-summit-2017/Logistics/Sponsored-Participants.md

 &nbsp;

 Most summit attendes are able to be sponsored by the company they work for to cover the Summit expenses (ticket, travel and time).

+&nbsp;

 For the cases where that is not possible (maybe because the company is not able to cover the expenses, the participant is an independently contractor or works for a start-up), there are a number of ways where the OWASP Foundation and the Summit team will be able to cover the ticket and travel costs.

 &nbsp;